How to help your child develop study skills

 Don’t just go online

 The internet is a great information source, but encourage your child to be resourceful by also using books (at home and in the library), encyclopaedias, surveys and interviews of friends and family members and visits to museums and other relevant places in their research.
+(Look through our list of best reference books for children if your'd like to invest in some tools for use at home.)

 Look for multiple sources